8. Lighting#

 8.2.4.
 Attenuation#

-The values of these will depend on the type of light source being modelled.
-We want a weak light source to demonstrate the attenuation but for stronger light sources you may wish to experiment with these values.
-In the main()
+These values depend on the type of light source being modelled, here we have a weak light source to demonstrate the loss of light intensity over space but for stronger light sources you may wish to experiment with these values.
+Send the attenuation coefficients to the fragment shader using a uniform like we did for the other lighting properties.

 // Attenuation